-In Shetland we will be working with Shetland Museum and Archives, Archaeology Shetland, Ability Shetland and the Moving on Employment Project and local artist Christina Inkster.
-Whilst in Skye, our partner MSDS Marine (Scotland) will be working with the Museum of the Isles, Sleat Local History Society, and the Skye and Lochalsh Access Panel.
+In Shetland we have been working with Shetland Museum and Archives, Archaeology Shetland, Ability Shetland, the Moving on Employment Project and local artist Christina Inkster.
+Whilst in Skye, our partner MSDS Marine (Scotland) has been working with the Museum of the Isles, Sleat Local History Society, and the Skye and Lochalsh Access Panel.

-The purpose of this project is to bring communities together to research the maritime and coastal heritage of Shetland and Skye through a series of events we have run this summer (These completed events are listed below in light grey) .
-These relaxed and friendly events are all free of charge and are designed to provide greater insight into our local maritime and coastal heritage whilst teaching you some simple survey and archive research techniques.
+This project has brought communities together to research the maritime and coastal heritage of Shetland and Skye through a series of events we have run this summer (These completed events are listed below in light grey) .
+These relaxed and friendly events have all been free of charge and were designed to provide greater insight into our local maritime and coastal heritage whilst teaching people some simple survey and archive research techniques.
 The final part of this project was to provide three pop-up displays.

 Mapping your islands